Preschool Opportunities and Mandatory Kindergarten

 - Re-establish an Indiana Professional Standards Board as an independent, autonomous body that governs teacher training and licensure.
 Ensure there is a broad-based representation of practitioners.

 Attracting and retaining qualified educators is vital to ensuring Indiana’s students are taught by highly-qualified teachers in every classroom.
 The quality of our educator workforce has a direct impact on student learning and long-term effects on the state’s economic well-being.
 Students need the latest skills and knowledge to compete in an increasingly global economy.
 Teacher quality plays a major role in providing educational and career opportunities to all Hoosier students, and is the single most important school-related factor impacting student learning.

-- Create and fund a program within the Indiana Department of Education that provides incentives and supports to school districts to develop additional programs in high schools, beyond the cadet teaching program to draw future educators into the profession.
+- Create and fund a program within the IDOE that provides incentives and supports to school districts to develop additional programs in high schools, beyond the cadet teaching program to draw future educators into the profession.